alejomaar/Machine-Learning-Zoomcamp/Midterm_proyect/readme.md

 OPTIONAL (Run React frontend)

-`!You must have npm and yarn installed`
+`!You must have npm ,yarn and node.js installed`

 move into webpage folder